What They Don’t Tell You About Content Messaging

 How to Create Consistent Content Messaging

-If you would like to deliver similar messages across all your brand’s communication channels, here’s what you should do.
+To deliver similar messages across all brands’ communication channels, here’s what to do:

 1. Create a Detailed Brand Style Guide

-Before creating your messaging, you need to establish a style guide.
-This document outlines your brand assets (logo, font, and more) and establishes rules for your message content.
-The guide also establishes your tone of voice, values, and more.
+Before creating your messaging, establish a clear and consistent style guide.
+This document outlines the brand assets (logo, font, and more) and establishes rules for the message content.
+The guide also establishes the tone of voice, values, and more.

-Plan your content using a content calendar to help you deliver consistent messaging.
-Consider listing the various communication channels you’ll use to help you align your goals and maintain cohesive messaging.
+Plan content using a content calendar to deliver cohesive messaging.
+Consider listing the communication channels to align goals and maintain a cohesive messaging strategy.

 3. Train Your Team

-All your team members — customer service agents, writers, social media executives — must participate in creating consistent brand messaging.
+All team members, including the customer service agents, writers, and social media executives, must participate in creating aligned brand messaging.
 Encourage them to use the style guide and maintain the best messaging practices.

-Remember to provide feedback and areas of improvement to foster the best messages that support your business goals.
+Remember to provide feedback and identify areas for improvement to craft the best messages that support the business goals.

 4. Regularly Monitor and Review Your Content

-Audit your content regularly to identify inconsistencies in your messaging style guide.
+Audit content regularly to identify inconsistencies in the messaging style guide.
 Then, update or remove inconsistent content.

-Remember to actively engage in conversations about your brand and promptly respond to your audience.
-That way, you can adjust your messaging according to feedback and evolving trends.
+Remember to actively engage in brand conversations and respond promptly to your audience.
+That way, a brand can adjust its messaging according to feedback and evolving trends.

 5. Partner with a Messaging Strategist

-If you don’t have time or this seems overwhelming, consider partnering with a messaging expert like me — Nora Sudduth.
+If creating content messaging seems overwhelming, consider partnering with a messaging expert.

-Book a one-on-one call and let us develop compelling messaging that will generate high-quality leads.
+Book a one-on-one call and let us craft compelling messaging that generates high-quality leads.

 Two business professionals sitting at a table, working on a laptop together.